Await Further Instructions: Critical response

 Await Further Instructions received an 81% on Rotten Tomatoes from 21 reviews.
-The film was named a Critic's Pick by the New York Times.
+The site's consensus reads: "A yuletide nightmare full of familial angst and slithering scares, Await Further Instructions is a genre treat that pretty much any horror fan will want in their stocking".
+The film was named a Critic's Pick by The New York Times.
 It received a 1.5/4 star review from Simon Abrams for RogerEbert.com and a 3/5 star review from Cath Clarke for The Guardian.
 Abrams and Clarke both criticise the final section of the film, with Abrams stating that it "completely falls apart" and "not only stops making sense on a dramatic level, but a symbolic one", and Clarke feeling that despite interesting ideas, the film "throws it away with the same old horror film cliches in a finale that fails to satisfy the buildup".
 Abrams also disliked the "one-dimensional" characters, "uniformly flat" acting, "dull" cinematography, and the way the film's "half-baked" social critique about the power of television "doesn't have anything intelligible to say".
 Matt Donato reviewed it for Dread Central, stating that it "launches into survivalist psychotics that embrace walled-in escalation, always building towards that finale [...] the ride is filled with highs and lows, but damn if Johnny Kevorkian doesn't stick that landing".